e-CLOSE/Toolbox/Tools/LearningApps.md

 LearningApps is an application with many Apps from different categories: Arts, English, Mathematics, Physics and many more.

-Create a customized Apps.
+Creating customized Apps is available.
 - Have an idea.
 - Pick a template.
 - Fill in content.
 - Save your App.
 - Share it.

-Create collections of Apps.
+Creating collections of Apps is available.
 - Collect Apps.
 - Select Apps.
 - Add a description.